 Maple Butter Tarts with runny filling

-A homemade flaky pastry filled with a gooey sweet syrup centre!
-These Homemade Classic Canadian Butter Tarts are a new favourite in our home!
+A homemade flaky pastry filled with a gooey sweet maple syrup centre!
+These Homemade Classic Canadian Butter Tarts are a favourite in our home!
 They can be made plain, with pecans, currents, or raisins.
 You can also play with the consistency of the filling.
 Some people love a runny filling and others swear by the stiff-filling tarts you can pick up and eat.
 It’s a bit of a debate.
 What is your favourite?

 What are butter tarts